elginbeloy/trading/ap22/README.md

 [polygon trades api](https://polygon.io/docs/get_v2_ticks_stocks_trades__ticker___date__anchor).

 Data is downloaded by the day via REST request with a limit of 50k trades.
-Given the amount of requests nessesary to download years of trade data, it should ideally only be done once.
+Given the amount of requests necessary to download years of trade data, it should ideally only be done once.
 Because of this `get_trade_data.py` takes a list of symbols and a time interval then saves the trades data locally as a `.npy` numpy file.